Tyler-Murphy/require-from-drive/readme.md

 ### Test

 To run the apps script tests, use the apps script viewer/editor to select "test" from the "Run" menu.
 An error will be thrown and a message will pop up if any test fails.

+### Possible improvements

+- Limit token access to particular subdirectories or files
+- Add pictures to the setup instructions
+- Client libraries for other languages
+- Client library tests... maybe a public google drive folder with some test folders and files could be set up.
+Apps script execution limits might be reached if tests are run too frequently.